-If you’re not that keen on being the centre of attention yourself, but know how to frame a good shot, you could always get involved as a photographer.
+Not that keen on being the centre of attention?
+If you know how to frame a good shot, you could always get involved as a photographer.

-Many professional cosplayers (and those who are still up and coming) have websites and social media profiles promoting their brand.
+Many professional cosplayers – and those up and coming – have websites and social media profiles promoting their brand.
 Since it’s all very visual, they need a good photographer to help create content for these platforms.
 If you enjoy the geek scene, you can make a name for yourself as a cosplay photographer.

-Running it like any of the other stalls, you can charge people a couple of pounds to pose for a photo with a backdrop and props of their choice.
+Running it like any other stall, you can charge people a couple of pounds to pose for a photo with a backdrop and props of their choice.

-Once you’ve established yourself in the scene, you could even become the official photographer for a set of conventions or one of the bigger companies represented at one of these events.
+Once you’ve established yourself in the scene, you could even become the official photographer for a set of conventions or one of the bigger companies represented at these events.

 How much can you make as a cosplay photographer?

-As we suggest in our article about making money as a nightclub photographer, you should probably be charging at least £20 per hour, possibly even £30.
+As we suggest in our article about making money as a nightclub photographer, you should probably charge at least £20 per hour, possibly even £30.

 Based in Arizona, US, she regularly jets off to destinations all across the globe for comic convention appearances.
 She first got into cosplay through her love for gaming and regularly dressing up as characters from Final Fantasy and Metal Gear.
 Teaching herself to sew and build props, she spent years turning her hobby into a source of income.

-It took a while, but her hard work eventually paid off when an agent spotted her at a convention and asked whether she’d like to promote a booth, The Hustle reports.
+It took a while, but her hard work eventually paid off.
+An agent spotted her at a convention and asked whether she’d like to promote a booth, The Hustle reports.
 At first pay wasn’t that great, but these days she has a dedicated following of her own and has proven herself an asset to any event.

 - How to make money sewing